Projectile use by non-human organisms

 Although projectiles are commonly used in human conflict, projectile use by organisms other than humans is relatively rare.
+However, some organisms are capable of using various different types of projectiles for defense or predation.

+Some invertebrates are able to spit or squirt out fluids and some vertebrates also use liquid projectiles.
+Solid projectiles are used by various species.
+Tarantulas, for example, may kick off barbed hairs and several mammals have been observed to throw objects such as sand, rocks, sticks and feces.
+Chameleons, frogs and some salamanders have tongues that act like tethered projectiles.
+The pistol shrimp may emit a powerful wave of bubbles.
+Some plants produce seed pods that explode when touched or may fire spore capsules.

 Animals

 Liquid projectiles

 Most projectiles used by terrestrial animals are liquids.
 Among invertebrates there are a number of examples.
-Velvet worms can squirt out an slimy adhesive fluid from glands on the sides of their head, and use it to trap their prey.
+Velvet worms can squirt out a slimy adhesive fluid from glands on the sides of their head, and use it to trap their prey.
 The spitting spiders Scytodes can spit a venomous sticky fluid that traps its victims and also poisons them.
 The bombardier beetle is unusual by using a violent exothermic chemical reaction to launch a boiling noxious chemical spray in a rapid burst of pulses from special glands in its abdomen, accompanied with a popping sound.
 The Anthia (oogpister beetle) will fire formic acid at attackers, probably extracting the formic acid from the ants that it eats.
 The devil-rider stick insects (Anisomorpha) can fire terpenes from glands on the metathorax that can cause an intense burning irritation of the eyes and mouth of potential predators.
 Wood ants will spray acid at attackers.
 A type of planthopper of Madagascar is able to flick small balls of honeydew, this attracts day geckos that feed on the honeydew and whose presence may deter predators from approaching the sap-sucking insect.
-Termites of the North American subfamily Nasutitermitinae can project a sticky fluid from a nozzle on their heads.
+Termites of the subfamily Nasutitermitinae can project a sticky fluid from a nozzle on their heads.
 They can use this fontanellar gun accurately, over a range of many centimeters, even though the termite is blind, possibly using auditory or olfactory cues instead.